Healthy Homes Assessment Onekawa

 What We Do

-As building inspectors, we handle all issues that come with professional house examinations.
-We’re here to ensure that you make the correct choice when it comes to buying your next home.
+As building inspectors we are experts in all issues involved in expert home inspections.
+We’re there to ensure that you make the best decision when buying your next home.

-We specialise in a range of services to make sure that you are completely aware of the state of any property you may be considering buying or selling along with other solutions.
+We specialise in a range of solutions to ensure that you are fully informed about the condition of any property you may be thinking of buying or selling along with other solutions.

-With our systemised approach to your property inspection as well as the latest technology in software including digital photos imbedded into your reports, you are able to actually see any issues that may be identified.
-With our detailed report, it’s no wonder we receive so many referrals from clients our service to family members and acquaintances.
+With our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into your report, you are able to actually see any issues discovered.
+Thanks to our detailed reporting it is easy to understand why we have so many clients who recommend our service to family and acquaintances.

 Get Peace of Mind - Get in Touch